Azkellas/mesh_to_sdf/mesh_to_sdf/README.md

 # mesh_to_sdf

-⚠️ This crate is still in its early stages.
-Expect the API to change.

----

 This crate provides two entry points:

 - [`generate_sdf`]: computes the signed distance field for the mesh defined by `vertices` and `indices` at the points `query_points`.